 As an AHN Homestay Host you must:

-1. Make yourself and your Home available to your Guest.
-You must be a permanent resident of the Home and be available to the Guest on a reasonably frequent basis.
-You must specifically be present at the Home when the Guest first arrives or arrange for a trusted friend or family member with a current police-check (or WWCC if the guest is Under 18) to be present.
-The Guest should have internal access to the Home at all times, meaning you must provide a key, security code or other means of entry in case you are not present Home at any time.
+- Make yourself and your Home available to your Guest.
+You must be a permanent resident of the Home and be available to your Guest on a reasonably frequent basis.
+You must specifically be present at the Home when your Guest first arrives or arrange for a trusted friend or family member with a current Police Check (and/or Working With Children Check if your Guest is Under 18) to be present.
+Your Guest should have internal access to the Home at all times, meaning you must provide a key, security code or other means of entry in case you are not present at the Home at any time.
 Your Guest should also be able to contact you within reasonable hours.
 You must notify AHN if you are hosting more than 2 guests at any one time.

-2. Help your Guest settle into a comfortable and safe Home.
+- Help your Guest settle in to a comfortable and safe Home.
 This means providing a structurally sound, clean, private, single occupancy bedroom accessible from within the Home, with a secure door, and which is comfortably cool/warm depending on the season.
-The Guest must have a suitable bed, sheets, desk, desk chair, lamp and proper hanging space with drawers.
-The guest must have access to laundry facilities and lockable bathroom and toilet facilities.
-Make your Guest aware of the layout of the Home, any instructions (for household appliances or amenities such as a pool) and clearly expain your household rules.
-Your home must be fitted with working smoke detectors and comply with all local council regulations.
+Your Guest must have a suitable bed, sheets, desk, desk chair, lamp and proper hanging space with drawers.
+Your Guest must have access to laundry facilities and lockable bathroom and toilet facilities.
+Make your Guest aware of the layout of the Home, any instructions (for household appliances or amenities such as a pool) and clearly explain your household rules.
+Your Home must be fitted with working smoke detectors and comply with all local council regulations.
 Always ensure that you respect the privacy of your Guest and never engage in any physical contact under any circumstances.

-3. Provide healthy food for your Guest.
+- Provide healthy food for your Guest.
 This means preparing adequate healthy meals in accordance with the agreed meal plan detailed in the placement report, with at least one meal per day consisting of meat/other protein, vegetables and rice/noodles.
-Ensure you have adequate grocery items for any meals (breakfast or lunch) that your student may be required to prepare themselves and take the time to show them what to do.
+Ensure you have adequate grocery items for any meals (breakfast or lunch) that your Guest may be required to prepare themselves and take the time to show them what to do.
 For example meal options, please visit https://www.homestaynetwork.org/student-meal-expectations.

-5. Show your Guest around the community.
-Help your Guest to understand the route to and from the education provider.
+- Show your Guest around the community.
+Help your Guest to understand the route to and from their Education Provider or other relevant venue.
 If this involves public transport, show them how to buy transport tickets.
-Make your Guest aware of places of interest within the community, such as shops and parks, and important services such as banks, post offices and local police stations including emergency contact number 000.
+Make your Guest aware of places of interest within the community such as shops, parks and important services such as banks, post offices and local police stations.
+Also ensure they know the emergency contact number is 000.

-6. Include your Guest in normal activities and help them to learn.
+- Include your Guest in normal activities and help them to learn.
 Your Guest’s privacy is important but you should make a genuine effort to involve them in your Home and community.
-Be flexible, sensitive and patient when communicating with your guest, and use clear, understandable English.
+Be flexible, sensitive and patient when communicating with your Guest and use clear, understandable English.

-7. Assist your Guest to seek medical or dental attention as necessary.
-If your guest is sick you must assist them with seeking medical treatment, including arranging appointments and transportation if required.
-You must notify the education provider of the dates and times of any leave required to attend appointments, and assist your Guest to get a proper medical certificate.
+- Assist your Guest to seek medical or dental attention as necessary.
+If your Guest is sick you must assist them with seeking medical treatment, including arranging appointments and transportation if required.
+If necessary you must notify the Education Provider of the dates and times of any leave required to attend appointments and and assist your Guest to get a proper medical certificate.
 If necessary, call 000 for urgent medical attention.
 While we ask Guests to disclose information regarding illnesses prior to arrival, we cannot guarantee they are up to date with the recommended vaccinations.
 We suggest contacting your Guest prior to arrival if you are concerned about health risks.

-8. Maintain valid clearances and notify AHN of any changes to residents.
+- Maintain valid clearances and notify AHN of any changes to residents.
 Hosts must list all residents in their profile and immediately notify AHN of any changes.
-All Hosts and permanent residents over the age of 18 must have a valid police clearance (to host Over 18's) or Working with Children Check and/or Police Check for their State/Territory and ensure these remain valid.
-Details of State and/or Territory requirements are available at this link: https://aifs.gov.au/cfca/publications/pre-employment-screening-working-children-checks-and-police-checks/part-overview
+To participate in the AHN homestay program, all Hosts and residents are required to obtain the relevant Working with Children Check and/or Police Check for their State/Territory and ensure these remain valid.
+Details of State/Territory requirements can be found at https://aifs.gov.au/cfca/publications/pre-employment-screening-working-children-checks-and-police-checks/part-overview.

-Hosts must notify AHN, in advance, of any overnight visitors or new residents coming into the home so that appropriate action can be taken.
+Hosts must notify AHN in advance of any overnight visitors or new residents coming into the home so that appropriate action can be taken.

-9. Understand the extra responsibilities of hosting Guests under the age of 18.
+- Understand the extra responsibilities of hosting International Students under the age of 18.
 This means:

 (a) only hosting other Guests, or students of any institution, that are the same gender as your Guest;

 (b) enforcing the curfew set by AHN (typically 10pm unless otherwise advised) or the Education Provider and notified to you by AHN.
-You must notify AHN immediately if there is a breach of curfew.
+You must notify AHN immediately if there is a breach of curfew;

-(d) keep AHN, education provider and guardian informed of any issues or concerns relating to the Guest
+(d) keeping AHN, the Education Provider and Guardian informed of any issues or concerns relating to your Guest;

-(f) never allow the Guest to sleep at another location overnight or go on a holiday without obtaining the permission of the Education Provider and notifying AHN.
+(g) never allowing your Guest to sleep at another location overnight or go on a holiday without obtaining the permission of the Education Provider and notifying AHN;

-(g) immediately notify AHN of any incident or allegation of child abuse including:
+(i) immediately notifying AHN of any incident or allegation of child abuse including: